seregazhuk/seregazhuk.github.io_old/_posts/2017-07-13-reatcphp-http-server.md

 ## Simple Video Streaming

 Now, we can try something more interesting.
 Let's try to return a [stream]({% post_url 2017-06-12-phpreact-streams %}) instead of plain text.
-We can use [ReactPHP Stream Component](https://github.com/reactphp/stream) to use streams in out async application.
-For example, we can open file `cat.mp4` (you can download it from the [Github](https://github.com/seregazhuk/reactphp-blog-series/blob/master/http/cat.mp4)) in a read mode, create a `ReadableResourceStream` with it and then provide this stream as a content of the reponse like this:
+We can use [ReactPHP Stream Component](https://github.com/reactphp/stream) to use streams in our async application.
+For example, we can open file `cat.mp4` (you can download it from the [Github](https://github.com/seregazhuk/reactphp-blog-series/blob/master/http/cat.mp4)) in a read mode, create a `ReadableResourceStream` with it and then provide this stream as a content of the response like this:

 {% highlight php %}
 <?php